Cerisy-la-Forêt: Geography

+Cerisy-la-Forêt is east of the Pays saint-lois and west of Bessin, to which it was attached in antiquity.
+It occupies the extreme north of the Massif Armoricain, an area of dairy farms.
+Wooded areas, wetlands,meadows, and pastures with hedges comprise the landscape.
+The nearest stations are Gare de Lison and Gare de Le Molay-Littry.
+The village is located 13.4 km northeast of Saint-Lô, as the crow files, overlooking the valley of the Elle and offering an unobstructed panorama of Cerisy Forest a kilometer away.

-Bayeux is18km directly east, Saint-Lô, prefecture of the department, is 14 km to the south-west, and Caen is 42 km to the east.
+Bayeux is 18 kilometers directly east, Saint-Lô, prefecture of the département, is 14 km to the south-west, and Caen is 42 km to the east.

 Geology

+Cerisy-la-Forêt's subsoil dates from the Proterozoic geological period.
 The Armorican Massif, to the south-west, is a deposit made up of clays, schists, gravels, and granite.
 The altitude of the village ranges between 34 meters and 131 meters.
-The highest point corresponds to the place called "Vieux Graviers", a small hill located at the edge of Cerisy-la-Forêt.
+The small hill called "Vieux Graviers", located at the edge of Cerisy-la-Forêt, is the highest point.

-The subsoil of Cerisy-la-Forêt dates from the Proterozoic geological period.
+Hydrography

+The commune is completely within the Vire River basin.
+Nearby to the north is the basin of the tributary Esque River and to the south is the Elle River basin.
+The "Cerisy National Forest," a national nature reserve, is also protected as a nature area of habitat, botanical and zoologic interest ("zone naturelle d'intérêt écologique, faunistique et floristique," or ZNEIFF) under the name "forêt de Cerisy" and managed by the "Office national des forêts.

 Climate

 The climate is oceanic, with an annual rainfall close to 900mm.
 Rains are fairly frequent throughout the year but more abundant in autumn and winter due to disturbances from the Atlantic Ocean.
 Rarely intense, they are often drizzles.
+The northwest wind also brings rapid climate changes in which sunshine and heavy showers can succeed one another separated by only a few hours.

-The average temperature is 10 °C.

-In winter, the average temperature oscillates between 1 °C and 7 °C. There are between 30 and 40 days of frost per year.
+The average temperature is 10 °C. In winter, the average temperature oscillates between 1 °C and 7 °C with between 30 and 40 days of frost per year.
 In summer, the average temperature is around 20 °C.

 Cerisy-la-Forêt does not have a weather station; the closest one is that of Caen-Carpiquet.